 Unfortunately, there are no universally accepted rules to define people in the PEPs category clearly.
 When conducting a PEP screening, it is necessary to identify the politically exposed people and their relatives and close associates (RCA).
 Besides, it cannot be said that every PEP has the same risk because PEPs are separated within themselves; The risk created by domestic PEP, foreign PEP, international organization PEPs, and for example, foreign PEP is much higher than the risk created by domestic PEP.
 No matter how complex it is to identify PEPs, financial institutions should implement and improve PEP Screening processes.

-The PEP Screening should be performed in accordance with the risk understanding of a FI applying a risk-based approach.
+The Sanction and PEP Screening should be performed in accordance with the risk understanding of a FI applying a risk-based approach.
 The PEP Screening should be performed during the customers' initial engagement process while periodically reviewing customers when any triggering event requires a Customer Due Diligence review.
 In most cases, PEP Screening is not the primary control for identifying PEPs.
 Responsibility for the definition of PEP remains with the lines of business that are in direct contact with the customer and must be included in the CDD processes.

 Data quality standards required for PEP Screening